 Use rewards, such asThe Quirky Kid Tickets to measure improvements in your child’s independent sleeping.
 For example, a partial night spent in his own bed will earn him a yellow ticket, while a full night sleeping alone will get him a red one.
 The child might collect tickets to exchange them for a prize.

-We offer a range of services, workshops and individualized consultations to support children with sleeping difficulties.
+We offer a range of services, workshops and individualised consultations to support children with sleeping difficulties.
 Please contact us for more information.

 Exams are a time when students of all ages feel more stressed than usual.
 Stress can also be positive thing as it aids motivation and concentration.
 However too much stress can make a young person feel overwhelmed, confused, exhausted and edgy and consequently produce a negative impact on study results.